MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Germany/electronic-submission-of-sales-vat-advance-notifications-to-elster.md

 ## Architectural Overview
  ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/elster-transmission-overview.md).

  The ELSTER portal has requirements for computers that will submit documents.
 This includes a software certificate that you must acquire for each user who will submit documents to ELSTER.
 You must verify your installation against the information that is available on [ELSTER online portal](http://go.microsoft.com/fwlink/?LinkId=155998).
-The following section describes installation considerations for your ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> implementation.
+The following section describes installation considerations for your [!INCLUDE[d365fin](../../includes/d365fin_md.md)] implementation.

 ### Installation Considerations
  The Microsoft.Dynamics.ElsterTransferHandler.dll assembly installs as part of the installation of the ADD INCLUDE<!--[!INCLUDE[nav_windows](../../includes/nav_windows_md.md)]-->.

 > [!NOTE]
->  Before you install a new version of ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]-->.
+>  Before you install a new version of [!INCLUDE[d365fin](../../includes/d365fin_md.md)].

  ELSTER requires certificates to identify the company and the person who submits each document.
 On the computer of each user who will submit a statement to ELSTER, you must install the following certificates: